kolisneha/CRD-Operations/README.md

 3]A client process is allowed to access the data store using multiple threads, if it desires to.
 The data store must therefore be thread-safe.

 4]The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store.

+Feel free to commit changes and hope you find it meaningful.